Phenobarbitone tablets

 2. Within the week prior to the change (baseline 2).

-3. Within the first week of the change – ideally four to 10 days after the first dose of the new brand.
+3. Within the first week after the change – ideally four to 10 days after the first dose of the new brand.

 4. One month after the change.